berinaniesh/tncars-actix/README.md

 # TNCars Actix

-REST backend for TNCars, written using Actix-Web.
+REST backend for TNCars, written using Actix-Web, rewritten from scratch.

 ## Todo